 - Read reviews: Review online ratings from Google Reviews, Yelp and the BBB to find top-rated local installers.

 - Request estimates: Identify three or more qualified mini-split contractors/installers with good ratings.

 - Meet with each contractor: Discuss what you need in a mini split HVAC system.
 Ask if they’re licensed and insured.
 Ask about the experience of the install crew.
 Request system recommendations and written estimates for comparison.

 - Make your decision: Choose the installer you believe is best qualified to properly install your HVAC system.

 This process is inconvenient.
 To reduce the hassle and cut the time to days instead of weeks, consider using our free, no-obligation quote service.

 Filling out a brief form about your project will produce written estimates from several top mini split HVAC system installers in your area.
-They are prescreened for experienced, licensed and insured.
+They are pre-screened for experienced, licensed, and insured pros.
 They also know they’re competing for the work.

 5 thoughts on “Ductless Heating & Cooling Cost: Mini-Split Prices, Pros & Cons”

 I always laugh when someone purchases 2 or 3 mini split systems each with its own outdoor unit.